Pediatric Ophthalmology at Wolfe Eye Clinic

 Is there a pediatric ophthalmologist near me?

-Wolfe Eye Clinic offers complete pediatric eye care appointments with pediatric ophthalmologists and eye surgeons in Iowa with locations in Ames, Des Moines, Hiawatha (Cedar Rapids), Iowa City, Marshalltown and Waterloo.
+Wolfe Eye Clinic offers complete pediatric eye care appointments with pediatric ophthalmologists and eye surgeons in Iowa with locations in Ankeny and Des Moines.
 Pediatric eye specialists at Wolfe Eye Clinic care for patients with signs of eye problems in children, childhood eye disorders, and adult strabismus.
-Wolfe Eye Clinic prides itself on not only having some of the best pediatric ophthalmologists in Iowa on staff but helping to advance the field of pediatric ophthalmology.
-Many of our pediatric specialists are active members of the Pediatric Eye Disease Investigator Group (PEDIG), participating in clinical studies related to childhood eye disorders.
+Wolfe Eye Clinic prides itself on not only having some of the best pediatric ophthalmologists in Iowa on staff but helping to advance the field of pediatric ophthalmology by serving as active members of the Pediatric Eye Disease Investigator Group (PEDIG), participating in clinical studies related to childhood eye disorders.
 In 2013, Wolfe Eye Clinic was honored to be declared the number one research site for PEDIG and for many years thereafter has been an award-winning site for PEDIG.

 How do I know if my child needs to see a pediatric eye specialist?